CSCfi/fairdata-metax/docs/source/general.rst

 Detailed documentation per API currently in swagger:

-* `Swagger <https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml/>`_ file in github: this is the file to use when finding out what a specific api consumes or returns
+* `Swagger <https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml/>`_ file in github: this is the file to use when finding out what a specific API consumes or returns
 * Direct link to editor/viewer http://editor.swagger.io/?url=https://raw.githubusercontent.com/CSCfi/metax-api/master/swagger/swagger.yaml
-* JSON schema files for objects consumed and returned by the API's can be found in the following links: (the swagger doc also displays the models in these files in a related api's 'model' description)
+* JSON schema files for objects consumed and returned by the API's can be found in the following links: (the swagger doc also displays the models in these files in a related API's 'model' description)

     * `CatalogRecord <https://raw.githubusercontent.com/CSCfi/metax-api/master/src/metax_api/api/base/api_schemas/catalogrecord.json/>`_
     * `DataCatalog <https://raw.githubusercontent.com/CSCfi/metax-api/master/src/metax_api/api/base/api_schemas/datacatalog.json/>`_